MicrosoftDocs/Devices-docs/surface-hub/accessibility-surface-hub.md

 Microsoft Surface Hub has a variety of ease of use and accessibility options, providing users with a familiar experience to other versions of the Windows 10/Windows 11 OS.
 New in Windows 10 Team 2020 Update 2:

 - Users have direct access to accessibility settings during a Surface Hub session.
-- You can now close apps on Surface Hub by selecting the top right corner of the app.
+- Users can close apps on Surface Hub by selecting the close button, in the top right corner of the app, just like they do in other versions of Windows 10.
+This removes the need to close apps by dragging them to the bottom of the Surface Hub display.

 ## Default accessibility settings